CHIEF COUNTY ASSESSMENT OFFICE

 The Madison County Maps and Plats GIS Division performs many functions within the public sector.
 Enforcement of 765 ILCS Section 205 Plat Act and maintenance for the Chief County Assessment Office Tax Maps (2331 maps) are the two primary responsibilities.
 All new subdivision/condominium plats, annexation/de-annexation ordinances and roadway dedication/vacation plats are also reviewed by our office prior to recording to ensure compliance with state statutes.
 Parcel lines, municipal boundaries, fire districts, school districts and all other taxing district boundaries and maps are maintained along with an up-to-date history record of all property ownership dating back to 1958.

 765 ILCS Section 205 Plat Act – The Plat Act governs how property is to be divided in the State of Illinois.
 All property when divided, must be done by a Subdivision Plat, unless it meets one of the ten exceptions.
 This office reviews every deed that is a division before it is recorded in Madison County to ensure it does not violate the Plat Act.
 If a problem is discovered with a deed after recording from either an error in the legal description, Grantor or Grantee or other reason, a notification is sent to the deed preparer, Grantor and Grantee requesting a correction.
-Deeds and legal descriptions are also pre-approved (For an additional service fee) prior to recording/closing to assist in streamlining the recording process.
-(See Appendix A for more information)
+(See Deed Policies)

 The Tax Maps or Cadastral Maps are primarily used in the assessment process of real estate or real property.
 These maps are used as a comprehensive register of all property in Madison County and show ownership boundaries, lot numbers, street names, acreage, dimensions and parcel identification numbers (PIN).
 The PIN is used to uniquely identify every parcel of land (over 136,000 in Madison County).
 These numbers are issued by Maps and Plats to ensure duplication does not occur and also to maintain a history of each parcel division.